LiuWoodsCode/LiuOS/README.md

 While you might not exactly be able to learn from my code, it does show some of the fundamentals of Python, and stuff like exception handling and authentication.

+## Troubleshooting

+### Why can't it find the `cred` module?

+In short, this is caused by issues in Git not allowing us to have a file on GitHub, while having `gitignore` file ignore changes to it.

+To fix the missing module, run `python3 setup.py` while in the directory that contains the LiuOS repository.
+This will copy the template file over to `cred.py` and allow LiuOS to start.

 ## Can I boot this on my PC?